MRSA Staph Infection

 Football - Click for larger image

-.
+Sharing towels or athletic equipment.
 Although few outbreaks have been reported in public gyms, CA-MRSA has spread among athletes sharing razors, towels, uniforms or equipment.

 Image-17, don’t share towels poster,